lakeplacid/cloudnative/dev_cli.md

 #### Installing
 {: #installation}

 To install the tool, you can run the relevant command to invoke our installer.
-This will install dependencies as well, such as the Bluemix CLI, Kubernetes, Helm, and Docker.
+This will install dependencies as well, such as the IBM Cloud CLI, Kubernetes, Helm, and Docker.
 To install these, use these installation steps:

 **Mac and Linux:**  `curl -sL https://ibm.biz/idt-installer | bash`